QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/substructure.rst

  is a flag that enables the (full field QTF) calculation of the sum-frequency loads on all potential flow bodies. (true or false)

 :code:`UNITLENGTH_WAMIT`
  Enables to specify a WAMIT unit length different than 1.0, if not specified 1.0 is the default value.
+The WAMIT unit length is used to scale WAMIT Excitation (.3), Radiation (.1), and Hydrodynamic Stiffness (.hst) data files when the are loaded into QBlade.

+ :code:`WAVEKINEVAL_POT`
+ is an *optional* flag that control how the local wave kinematics are used to calculate the diffraction and second order forces at potential flow bodies.
+ The available options are:

+  - 0: local evaluation of wave kinematics
+  - 1: evaluation at the fixed, undisplaced/unrotated initial reference position (**this is the default value if not specified**)
+  - 2: evaluation at a lagged position (controlled by :code:`WAVEKINTAU`).

+:code:`WAVEKINTAU`
+ is an *optional* time constant for the first order low-pass filter used to determine lagged position of the Morison/Potential Flow elements (when :code:`WAVEKINEVAL_MOR` or :code:`WAVEKINEVAL_POT` is set to 2).
+The default value is 30s.

 Sensor Locations and Definitions
 ################################